nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `exit`

 #### Saving the data
-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+MustDoList data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your preious Address Book.
+       the file that contains the data of your previous MustDoList.

 ## Command Summary

 Command | Format
 -------- | :--------
-Add | `add NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]...`
+Add | `add TASK_NAME d/DAY m/MONTH y/YEAR t/TIME`
 Clear | `clear`
 Delete | `delete INDEX`
-Find | `find KEYWORD [MORE_KEYWORDS]`
+Find | `find KEYWORD`
 List | `list`
 Help | `help`
 Select | `select INDEX`